Gracehill

 Gracehill is a village in County Antrim, Northern Ireland.
-It lies about 3 km from Ballymena and is in the townland of Ballykennedy (from Baile Uí Chinnéide).
+It lies about 1.9 miles from Ballymena and is in the townland of Ballykennedy (from Baile Uí Chinnéide).
 It is part of the Borough of Mid & East Antrim.

+The village is unique in Ireland as a Moravian planned settlement.

+The name Gracehill reflects the religious aspirations of the founders.
+There were also similarly named settlements in other countries, for example Gracehill in the United States.

+Gracehill was granted UNESCO World Heritage site status in 2024.

 History

-The town now known as Gracehill was originally a plot of land in the Ballyykennedy townland that was ruled by Lord O'Neil.
-Gracehill was established as a Moravian planned settlement in 1746 by Reverend John Cenwick.
-It is due to this strong historical background that the county council and the Gracehill Old School Trust have been rallying to have it recognised as Northern Ireland's second World Heritage Site for the last 18 years.
-If approved this would see the town ranked alongside The Giant's Causeway.
+The town now known as Gracehill was originally a plot of land in the Ballykennedy townland that was ruled by Lord O'Neill.
+Gracehill was established as a Moravian planned settlement in 1746 by Reverend John Cennick.

-Lord O'Neil agreed to lease about 200 plantation acres of land to Reverend John Cenwick which was divided into smaller portions among the Moravian settlers (otherwise known as the Brethren).
+Lord O'Neill agreed to lease about 200 plantation acres of land to Reverend John Cenwick which was divided into smaller portions among the Moravian settlers (otherwise known as the Brethren).
 The Moravian settlers were German-speaking Protestants.
 The building of Gracehill began on April 26, 1763.
 The Reverend John Cenwick had received much push-back in attempting to start building the settlement from the original tenants that Lord O'Neill had removed from the site.
 O'Neill had only given these tenants 12 months' notice to leave with no compensation for the loss of their lands.
 However, this push-back eventually ended and the first building to be created in Gracehill town was the Brethren's shop which the town creators thought was vital to the economic and overall prosperity of the town.
 This building was able to press forward as the Moravian town creators requested to borrow £2000 from the Moravian Directory which they received within 6 months of asking.

 In the year 1837, the village was a great success.
-The plan of the city was in a quadrangle shape and built outwards from the middle.
+The plan of the settlement was in a quadrangle shape and built outwards from the middle.
 The village consisted of 39 family residents who were all Moravian church members, most of which resided in small cottages.
 Each resident had sufficient land surrounding their property to grow potatoes and keep a farm animal.
 The village was decorated with shrubbery and bushes throughout with any new buildings created for specific religious purposes including two principal houses for unmarried brethren and sisters.
 The principal house for unmarried brethren was also used as a daily school for young boys and girls, including those who were not residents of Gracehill, and a boarding school for young gentlemen.
 The village also contained a small linen manufacturer to sustain itself.